pmichaillat/wunk/README.md

 ## Phase diagrams for the WUNK model

-The folder `wunk` includes the phase diagrams for the WUNK model.
+The folder `wunk` includes the phase diagrams for the New Keynesian model with wealth in the utility function (WUNK).
 The diagrams are available both as Keynote files and as PDF file.

 + `wunk_normal.key` & `wunk_normal.pdf` - WUNK model in normal times (fig. 1B in the [article](https://doi.org/10.1162/rest_a_00893))
 + `wunk_zlb.key` & `wunk_zlb.pdf` - WUNK model at the ZLB (fig. 1D in the [article](https://doi.org/10.1162/rest_a_00893))